CPSuperstore/FangEngineDocs/README.md

 You can view examples of games built in the engine over on [Itch.IO](https://cpsuperstore.itch.io/)

 ## Pricing
-When your game starts making money, we ask that you leave us an 8% donation of whatever you make from using our engine.

-This helps to keep the website free, and development going.
+If you would like, you can leave a donation to help keep development of the engine going.
+Any donations are greatly appreciated.